 CSAT surveys are one of the ways to measure customer experience in regard to a certain aspect of your product.
 For example, you’ve added a new feature and want to see how efficient and useful it is to the end users and if any improvements are necessary.

 “How are you satisfied with our product?” or “How would you rate your overall satisfaction?” with the company, its product, or a certain interaction.

-A five-point scale is used, with options very unsatisfied, unsatisfied, neutral, satisfied, and very satisfied.
+A five-point customer experience scale is used, with the following options: 1) very unsatisfied, 2) unsatisfied, 3) neutral, 4) satisfied, and 5) very satisfied.
 Companies can calculate CSAT by using an average of 1-5 or focusing on the 4-5 responses.

 (#) POSITIVE RESPONSES / (#) TOTAL RESPONSES X 100 = (%) CSAT

 To calculate the Customer Satisfaction Score, divide the number of “satisfied” or “very satisfied” respondents by the total number of respondents and multiply it by 100.
-This results in your CSAT percent.
+This results in your CSAT percentage.

-With the CES, we ask customers to score the amount of effort involved with a specific interaction.
+With the CES experience metrics, we ask customers to score the amount of effort involved with a specific interaction.
 Using CES surveys, you can ask the question,

 “on a scale of ‘extremely easy’ to ‘extremely difficult, how easy was it to interact with [product].”

 The idea is that customers are more loyal to a product that is easier to use.
 Customer churn is one of the main business drivers, and customer effort is a great indicator of loyalty.
-CES impacts your business outcomes and is easy to track over time.
+CES impacts your business outcomes and is ideal for tracking customer experience over time.